Game Preview: Condors v Wolves, 7 p.m.

 - Game Preview: Condors v Wolves, 7 p.m. - Bakersfield Condors

-- Wolf Pack Return from All-Star Break to Battle Checkers - Hartford Wolf Pack
+- Rangers Recall Dylan Garand from Wolf Pack, Reassign Hugo Ollas to Hartford - Hartford Wolf Pack

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.